CatalinTiseanu/PigBugs/README.md

 PigBugs
 =======

-Final project for Hadoop class
+Final project for Hadoop class.
+Most of the source files have explanatory comments related to what they do.
+They are contained in

++ /scripts
++ /src/udf
++ /src/pig

 Introduction
 ------------